-- A. Buildings contribute to the fabric of the City, and they should reflect distinctive architectural style and high-quality materials.
-Anywhere-architecture is not acceptable. - B. The front building façade of principal buildings should be oriented toward the street.
+- A. Buildings contribute to the fabric of the City, and they should reflect distinctive architectural style and high-quality materials that are unique to Franklin.
+Anywhere-architecture is not acceptable. - B. The front building facade of principal buildings should be oriented toward the street.
 Buildings should activate the street by creating an inviting pedestrian experience.
 Architectural elements should add visual interest at a human scale.
-Long, blank walls are discouraged. - C. Buildings at intersections should have the same level of architectural detail for the side elevation as the front elevation.
+Long, blank walls are discouraged. - C. Buildings at intersections should have a similar level of architectural detail for the side elevation as the front elevation.
 Distinctive architectural features that define the corner are encouraged.
-Buildings at the end of a street should have architectural features that reflect the prominence of their location. - D. Parking should be secondary to the building and its relationship to the street.
-Parking should be located behind the building, under the building, or in parking structures behind active ground-floor uses that activate the street.
+Buildings at the end of a street should be a visual terminus; architectural features G. Squares, plazas, and formal open spaces should be should reflect the prominence of their location. - D. Parking should be secondary to the building and its relationship to the street.
+Generally, parking should be located behind the building, under the building, or in parking structures behind active ground-floor uses that activate the street.
 On-street parking should be encouraged.
-Views from the street should not be of parking lots. - E. Sustainable building practices and site design should be encouraged in new development and redevelopment by building up and not out.
-Energy-efficiency strategies, on-site renewable-energy generation, green infrastructure, and low-impact development techniques should be implemented.
+Views from the street should not be of H. Passive open spaces should be thoughtfully designed parking lots.

+E. Sustainable building practices and site design should be encouraged in new development and redevelopment by building up and not out.
+Energyefficiency strategies, on-site renewable-energy generation, green infrastructure, and low-impact development techniques should be encouraged.